This guide provides a brief overview of understanding how to utilize Pronto.

 - You should be familiar with the command line and have a basic understanding of how it works.

-- Once you know how the command line works, learning how to write a bash script would be extremely helpful.
+- Learning how to write a bash script would be extremely helpful.
 This can save you valuable time without having to retype a sequence of commands multiple times.

 - There are also plenty of resources online that can help you.